Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Huge modification of WMMT5 FFB effects completely re-done by pinkimo!!

-- GUI for WMMT5 re-done for new effects (pinkimo)
+- Huge modification of FFBPlugin GUI.
+Big Changes from Development point of view aswell as for users & much needed work!!
+  Helper function added, New WMMT5 options (including cheats) & SO MUCH MORE (pinkimo)

 - Fixed issue with newer Fanatec wheels which would show as 2 x devices and load wrong "device" and ffb wouldn't work (pinkimo)